OctopusDeploy/blog/blog/2020-03/introduction-to-tekton-pipelines/index.md

 ## Building a Docker image

-The canonical example of a Tekton build pipeline is to compile and push a Docker image, and Tekton supports this use case nicely.
+To move beyond this hello world example, we'll look at the canonical use case of a Tekton build pipeline which is to compile and push a Docker image.
 To demonstrate this functionality we'll build our sample application called RandomQuotes, which is available from [GitHub](https://github.com/OctopusSamples/RandomQuotes-Java).

 We start the pipeline with a pipeline resource.
 Pipeline resources provide a decoupled method of defining inputs for the build process.